Portland Neighborhoods Guide

 Online Rental Resources

-You might also try American Property Management for rentals - they manage a whole bunch of apartment complexes in Portland's neighborhoods.
 There's a national search service called Rent.com (owned by eBay) that may have good listings as well.

 You can also post a free ad in the Craigslist Housing Wanted section.
 Nothing to lose in doing that!